 I’m talking hours on one song.
 It must have been excruciating for my family, but no one made fun of me or complained, because artists understand that practice – and being bad at first – is a part of the process.

 Although my early music was probably a form of water torture for any listener, the process of creating music was magical for me.
 I was able to train my hands and my ears to home in on specific sounds and actions, I was able to exercise my memorization and sequencing skills, and I was able to express emotions in many different ways as I played and replayed my songs.

-Art gave me a way to utilize my intense Einfühlung capacities in a safe, intentional, manageable, and tangible way.
-Art and music helped me learn about myself as an individual, and they helped me develop grounded intrapersonal empathic skills.
+Art gave me a way to utilize my intense Einfühlung capacities in safe, intentional, manageable, and tangible ways.
+Art and music helped me learn about myself as an individual, and they helped me develop grounded interior empathic skills.

 Artistic expression is a specific healing practice for hyper-empathic people – and it’s also a wonderful way for people with currently low emotional and intrapersonal awareness to engage with and develop their interior lives and their emotional awareness.

 As you search through your home for your artistic practice, don’t be too upset if you don’t find anything except some old art supplies at the back of the closet, covered with a layer of dust, hope, and faint shame.

 Very few of us were raised by artists, and very few of us have ever been able to set aside time for an artistic practice.

 Even my intensely artistic friends have unfinished projects that collect dust for months or even years.
 Modern life is busy and hectic, and there’s always something dragging us away from self-care, from interiority, and from our art.

 Fantasies of perfection are also a big problem, because many people don’t want to do art unless they can do it perfectly.
 If that’s what’s stopping you, then please burn your contracts with art-as-perfection.